TracyZhangyr/Minecraft-Geolocator/docs/status.md

 In our CS 175 Project, we are interested in the problem of image regression.
 Given an image of size 640x360x3 in a custom made map of Washington D.C., predict the coordinates of where that image was taken in Minecraft.
 That is, the result is two coordinates x and z.
 We solve through gathering image data and their corresponding coordinates to train Convolutional Neural Networks and Multi-Layer Perceptrons.
 Finally, we would save the best performing neural network model and load it into an agent.
 This agent would pass a test image through the model, receive x and z coordinates, and walk automatically to the predicted coordinates.

-We would be gather training data from 4 directions, North, South, East, West, respectively.
+We would be gather training data from 2 directions, North, and East.
 The model would be trained in an area 200x200 area. -100 to 100 in the x-direction and -100 to 100 in the z-direction.
-Pictures are taken every 5 blocks in the x-direction and the z-direction.

 ## Picture Summary
 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img/high_level.png" width="800" />

 ## Changes Made

-1. Reduced picture taken from every 10 blocks to every 5 blocks
+1. Reduced from 4 images per coordinate to 2 images per coordinate
 2. Image resolution is set to 640x360x3
 3. Map changed from set survival Minecraft seed to custom made map of Washington D.C.

 ## What we solved in our prototype

 We solved a simpler problem in our status report.
 The problem is limited in size and difficulty.
-We limited the training data to 1 direction (East) and have the picture taken every 10 blocks instead of every 5 blocks to save computational time.
+We limited the training data to 1 direction (Positive z direction).

 # Approach